panoply/esthetic/docs/src/rules/markup/forceIndent.md

 # Force Indent

-Will force indentation upon all content and tags without regard for the text nodes.
-To some degree this rule emulates a result similar to that you'd expect in the Prettier uniform.
+The `forceIndent` rule controls indentation of content and tags without regard of text nodes.
+By default, this rule is set to `false` which results in a context-sensitive approach to indentation.
+The `forceIndent` rule allow you to choose between a strictly uniform indentation style or a more adaptive style that maintains a compact code structure.

-> Inline preservation is respected in cases where a Liquid output object token is encapsulated between text nodes.
-In such scenarios the text content will only force indent the start and end portions.

 :::